 This hydrostatic pressure also takes the pressure of your muscles and joints, allowing you a feeling of weightlessness and buoyancy that is not only fun and freeing but also a huge support when doing exercises.
 Many people struggle with the impact and wear and tear that traditional “on land” exercises have on the body.

-Muscle soreness and stiffness, back pain, and strains and sprains are common side effects of strenuous workouts.
+Muscle soreness and stiffness, back pain, strains, and sprains are common side effects of strenuous workouts.
 However, the water pressure in your hot tub or swim spa provides support and eliminates impact in a way that allows you to tackle exercise with more energy and a greater range of motion than you might have thought possible.